Guide · Sender IDs

 On our side, the flow is:

-2. We package it and submit to the carrier against our provider account.
+- We package it and submit to the carrier on your behalf.
 You see Pending approval in the dashboard.

 What this looks like in the dashboard